Edwin Black: Career

-The author has coined or popularized certain words and terms.
+Black has coined or popularized certain words and terms.
 These include: "petropolitical" in lectures during the 1973 Arab Oil Embargo; "digital ghetto" and/or "algorithm ghetto" in 2001 during lectures on the book IBM and the Holocaust, and again at the 2018 Michigan Holocaust Day Commemoration.
-Black is also the originator of International Farhud Day, June 1, commemorating the 1941 massacre of Jews in Iraq, which was proclaimed at the United Nations in a live globally-streamed event in 2015.
-He also originated the Yom HaGirush commemoration, November 30, commemorating the expulsion of 850,000 Jews from Arab countries after the State of Israel was declared its independence, in a broadcast of the Edwin Black Show in 2021.

-He has written an article critical of Wikipedia, "Wikipedia—The Dumbing Down of World Knowledge."
+Black has written an article critical of Wikipedia, "Wikipedia—The Dumbing Down of World Knowledge".